angeris/cfmm-routing-code/numerics.md

 **Oracle is never used to find optimal solutions and values, but bad oracle may prevent find some best solutions.**

-`oracalized value` - amount of some token expressed in price to tendered token, for tendered token it i 1.0
+`oracalized value` - amount of some token expressed in price to tendered token, for tendered token it is `1.0`

+`sloppy oracle` - oracle which mistakes price up to sum multiplier under 100x

 ### Cap big pools

-So we know relative price on tendered asset to reservers.
+So we know relative price of tendered asset to reserves and constant fees.

 Assuming that slippage (change in settlement price induced by settlements along the routes)

-is negatable if reserver much more bigger,
+is neglectable if reserves much more bigger,

 we just cap reserves in all big venues up to limit.

-Here we okey with sloppy oracle, not precise with big mistake.
+Here we OK with sloppy oracle.

-Assumes big pool are near optimal.

 ### Eliminate small pools